U.S. Enters the War

 On March 20, almost a month after the Zimmerman Telegram hit the American press, President Wilson convened the Cabinet to discuss moving from a policy of armed neutrality to war.
 It was unanimous: all members advised war.
 With a proclamation already being drafted by President Wilson, the American steamship Aztec was torpedoed and sunk by Germany on April 1.

-Click to investigate the German offer to Mexico that inflamed international tensions.
+Investigate the German offer to Mexico that inflamed international tensions.

 On April 2, President Wilson asked Congress to declare war against Germany specifically citing Germany’s renewed submarine policy as “a war against mankind.
 It is a war against all nations.”
 He also spoke about German spying inside the U.S. and the treachery of the Zimmermann Telegram.
 Wilson urged that “the world must be made safe for democracy.”
 For four days, Americans debated the momentous decision and most major newspapers published a sensationalized mix of war news and rumors that cast Germany as a ruthless enemy.